 \subsection{Jumps in the leading constant}

 Consider the degree sequence $\cD_n$ that has $n/2$ vertices of degree $n^{1/2}$, $n/4$ vertices of degree $n^{3/4}$, $n/8$ vertices of degree $n^{7/8}$, and so on.
-Note that the average degree is $n^{1-o(1)}$ and that most of the edges are contained within vertices of degree $n^{1-o(1)}$.
-From the intuitive point of view, a typical graph with degree sequence $\cD_n$ looks like an onion: it contains many nested layers with different degree profiles, the most external being the vertices of degree $\sqrt{n}$ and the most internal one being the vertices of highest degrees.
+In particular, the average degree of $\mathbf{G}(\cD_n)$ is $n^{1-o(1)}$ and most of the edges have both endpoints in vertices of degree $n^{1-o(1)}$.
+From an intuitive point of view, a typical graph with degree sequence $\cD_n$ looks like an onion: it contains many nested layers with different degree profiles, the most external being the vertices of degree $\sqrt{n}$ and the most internal ones being the vertices of highest degrees.